Ippolito Nievo: Confessions of an Italian

-Nievo is best known for his novel Confessions of an Italian, an abridged English translation appeared under the title The Castle of Fratta in 1957, with a full translation by Frederika Randall that included an introduction by Lucy Riall being published by Penguin Books London in 2014.
+Nievo is best known for his novel Confessions of an Italian, an abridged English translation of which appeared under the title The Castle of Fratta in 1957, with a full translation by Frederika Randall including an introduction by Lucy Riall later published by Penguin in 2014.

 Written between December 1857 and August 1858, the work is in twenty-three chapters.
 Nievo died before it could receive its final editing.
 Nievo himself did not find a publisher, and it was only in 1867, six years after the writer's death, that the novel was published under the title Confessioni di un ottuagenario (Confessions of an octogenarian).
 The author's original title, by which the book is now generally known, was Le Confessioni d'un italiano, but this seemed to be too "political" for the times.

 The novel is both historical (its background is events in Italy in the last decades of the 18th century and the first half of the 19th century) and psychological, being based upon the memories of "Carlo Altoviti", the main character and first-person narrator.
+A poor relation a feudal Venetian family, Carlo Altoviti tells of the castle in which he grew up, of his turbulent love for Pisana, the daughter of a local countess, and of his final peace in maturity.

-It is widely considered the most important novel about the Italian Risorgimento.
+The chapters dealing with Altoviti's boyhood experience are particularly impressive.
+Through the character of Carlo Altoviti his own experience and that of his grandfather, a Venetian patrician, Nievo succeeded in recreating a vivid picture of a vanished society.
+Confessions of an Italian is widely considered the most important novel about the Italian Risorgimento.

-Influences

-There are similarities between W. M. Thackeray's earlier novel The History of Henry Esmond and Confessions of an Italian, both in the fundamental structure of the plot, in the psychological outlines of the main characters, in frequent episodes and in the use of metaphors.

-Other works

-Nievo wrote also poetry (Versi, 1854–55), short stories, mainly set in the countryside of Friuli, the region where Nievo lived as a young boy, and novels (Il conte pecoraio, Angelo di bontà, Il barone di Nicastro, Il Varmo).

-His political engagement was reflected in two essays: Venezia e la libertà d'Italia (1860) and Frammento sulla rivoluzione nazionale (published 1929).
+Legacy

+Ippolito Nievo appears in Umberto Eco's novel The Prague Cemetery.
+In the novel, the Ercole, the steamboat which Nievo has boarded, is secretly blown up by the fictional protagonist Simonini in order to destroy some important secret documents in Nievo's possession.

+An extensive archive of Nievo's correspondence has been preserved, such as 72 letters to the love of his early years Matilde Ferrari.
+In the last years of his life, Nievo was in love with Caterina Curti Melzi, a noble woman from an ancient Lombard family.
+Her relative Pier-Ambrogio Curti also was a close friend of Nievo.

+The Italian Regia Marina ("Royal Navy") destroyer Ippolito Nievo was named in his honor.